lenny1-ux/alx-system_engineering-devops/0x19-postmortem/README.md

  1. Navigated to ~/.vagrant.d/data/machine-index/ and ran the command: rm -f *

  2. Next, encountered this error:
  The VirtualBox VM was created with a user that doesn't match the current user running Vagrant.
 VirtualBox requires that the same user be used to manage the VM that was created.
 Please re-run Vagrant with that user.
-This is not a Vagrant issue.

-The UID used to create the VM was:
+This is not a Vagrant issue.The UID used to create the VM was:
 Your UID is: 45